CarloWood/gitache/README.md

 git commit sha1 (from the `stable` branch, the `master` branch might be unstable).

-Note that the minimum cmake version required is 3.14.

 Alternatively you can add gitache as a submodule to the root of your project and replace all of the above with,